-However, its potentially less ugly and stupid fix than asking your human workers to do this task and often its workers with relatively high skills levels doing this critical but frustrating low skill work which makes it even worse.
+However, its potentially a much smarter fix than asking your human workers to do this task and often its workers with relatively high skills levels doing this critical but frustrating low skill work which makes it even worse.
 Teachers, social workers, medics, police and many more skilled people can end up re-keying data because the systems don’t interface.

-But, it won’t take these things a century to go from black Model T to Tesla Model S it’s probably going to be less than a decade before they are intelligent enough to move up the office pecking order starting to start making decisions with us and for us.
+And it won’t take these things a century to go from black Model T to Tesla Model S it’s probably going to be much less than a decade before they are intelligent enough to move up the office pecking order starting to start making decisions with us and for us.